 We’re firm believers that a tidy home makes a tidy mind, and giving your living environment a little TLC goes a long way in times like these.

 There are many reasons you might be feeling a bit cramped in your home, often those with growing families find there’s just not enough space for more people while keeping all your memorabilia.
 After all, when life changes we change with it - but our storage space often stays the same.

 Knowing you’ll be using your nephew's baby crib one day in the future is making you keep hold of it, but seriously, where does it go until then?
-Converting your loft space or spare bedroom into a storage room is a great way to centralise the loose positions and furniture in your home.
+Converting your loft space or spare bedroom into a storage room is a great way to centralise the loose possession and furniture in your home.
 So many of us have items passed down to us from relatives, things from childhood that don’t have a proper home - doesn't mean they have to be thrown out!
 Increase your overall storage space with a whole room dedicated to to storage.